Screens to match your Mac: The best monitor for Mac Mini in 2024

 Updated on

-Mac versus PC may be the defining debate of the personal computing era, but thankfully the best monitors for Mac Mini aren't only made by Apple.
+Mac versus PC may be the defining debate of the personal computing era, but thankfully the best models of monitor for Mac Mini aren't only made by Apple.
 Compatible screens now include some of the best PC monitors, partly thanks to the adoption of a number of different ways to connect your Mac Mini to non-Apple screens.

 Best monitors for Mac Mini in 2024 at a glance